trigvi/telegrammo/README.md

 * Open Telegram, start a conversation with http://t.me/BotFather, create your main Telegram bot, note down its token.

+* Also, while in the BotFather chat, set details for your new bot by using `/setdescription`, `/setabouttext`.
+Also use `/setcommands` to set the following commands for your new bot:
+    ```
+    subscribe - Subscribe to a sub-bot
+    unsubscribe - Unsubscribe from a sub-bot
+    subscriptions - View sub-bots you subscribed to
+    ```

 * Create a Postgres db.

 * Clone Git repository, get into repo directory.